Chitaoji/textpy/README.md

 ## Examples
 ### tx.module()
 The previous demonstration introduced the core function `tx.module()`.
-In fact, `tx.module()` generates a subinstance of the abstract class `PyText`, which supports various text manipulation methods:
+In fact, the return type of `tx.module()` is a subclass of the abstract class `PyText`, who supports various text manipulation methods:
 ```py
 >>> isinstance(tx.module(""), tx.PyText)
 True
 ```
-Sometimes, your python module may contain not just one file but multiple files and folders.
-Don’t worry since `tx.module()` provides support for complex file hierarchies, and the return type will be a subclass of `PyText` (either `PyDir` or `PyFile`) depending on the path type.
+Sometimes, your python module may contain not just one file but multiple files and folders, but don’t worry since `tx.module()` provides support for complex file hierarchies, and the return type will be either `PyDir` or `PyFile` (both are subclasses of `PyText` ) depending on the path type.

 In conclusion, suppose you've got a python package, you can simply give the package dirpath to `tx.module()`, and do things like before: